AdityaSri11/linearAlgebraCalc/README.md

 The package can be found with more information, and the source code on the website: https://pypi.org/project/linearAlgebraCalc/

 ## How to use
+Upon installing and having python3 running on the local machine, running the command pip install linearAlgebraCalc